 - Identify lawn or plant diseases to determine the appropriate course of treatment.

-Pest Control Technicians with little to no experience tend to make between $22720 and $26990 while the more experienced ones make over $39060 per year.
+Pesticide Handlers and Sprayers with little to no experience tend to make between $23890 and $28740 while the more experienced ones can earn over $42630 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as A Pest Control Technician is to move to a higher paying state like ME.
-Right now, the highest paying states for Pest Control Technicians are ME, IL, CA, HI and CT.
+One of the easiest ways to increase your salary as a Vegetation Pesticide Handler, Sprayer and Applicator is to move to a higher paying state like VT.
+Right now, the highest paying states for Pesticide Handlers and Sprayers are VT, OR, CA, ND and NY.

-3 other factors that can increase your salary as A Pest Control Technician is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as a Vegetation Pesticide Handler, Sprayer and Applicator is the degree you hold, the industry you work in, and lastly the company you work for.

-We asked other Pest Control Technicians what degree they had when they got the job and most of them said they had a High School Diploma followed by Certificate.
+We asked other Pesticide Handlers and Sprayers what degree they had when they got the job and most of them said they had a High School Diploma followed by a Post-Secondary Certificate.

 Pros and Cons